krodiv/peck-engineering-assessment/README.md

 - add more front end elements to get non functional food institutions
 - add a production grade webserver rather than local bring up
 - add a terraform file for deployment
+- add typing for more clarity of data type and its transfter

 #Starting the project
 - cd into /app-backend